 So, are GCH and AC true, then?
 That is not the question Gödel answered.
 He only showed that assuming them, together with the other ordinary axioms of mathematics, won’t lead to a contradiction.
 To make them “true” in some stronger sense, we would want to be able to show that not assuming them (that is, assuming their opposite) would lead to a contradiction.
 However, in 1963 the mathematician Paul Cohen did just the opposite of that.
 Like Gödel, he built a model of set theory, but unlike in the previous case, this model supported the negation of GCH and AC, while still supporting the other axioms of set theory.
 This showed that both statements are independent, that is, that neither they nor their negations can be established by the known axioms of mathematics.
 So far as current mathematics is concerned, you are free to choose.

 So, are GCH and AC true, then, or what?
 That question cannot presently be answered.
 Some believe that there is no answer; that the question is essentially meaningless.
 They believe such a question is just like asking if Euclid’s parallels postulate is “true” or not—just choose as you like, and you’ll get a Euclidean or non-Euclidean geometry, accordingly.
 Others, however, can’t escape the feeling that, in some real sense, GCH and AC are either true or they are not true, and we just don’t know enough now to decide.
-And thus the work that Gödel began sixty years ago looks to keep mathematicians well occupied for many more years to come.
+And thus the work that Gödel began more than 80 years ago looks to keep mathematicians well occupied for many more years to come.